walpuerto/turmeric-soup/README.md

 # turmeric-soup
-A simple website with the stuff I had made.
+A simple website with the stuff you and I might enjoy.